allerin/doc/quiz-parser/file-format.md

 Blocks and commands are case-insensitive.

-When parsing the file, syntax errors should be cought and an error message of what the problm is, and for cases where a line number can be given, this should also be displayed.
+When parsing the file, syntax errors should be cought and an error message of what the problem is, and for cases where a line number can be given, this should also be displayed.

 ### Meta block